bebeal/Basic-Tetris/README.md

 }
 ```

-Where `write_to_buffer`, and `double_buffer` is a optimization technique explained below.
+Where `double_buffer`, is a optimization technique explained below.
 Color is just a enumerated `uint8_t` type, and x, y as it suggests is the `(x, y)` cartesian coordinates on the screen.
 Where `(0, 0)` is the top left corner of the screen and `y` increases positively the lower on the screen you are, and `x` increases positivlely the more right on the screen you are.

 #### Optimizations
 Some optimizations should be done to make writing to VGA memory more practical.